 Follow Fair Work Ombudsman Natalie James on Twitter @NatJamesFWO , the Fair Work Ombudsman @fairwork_gov_au or find us on Facebook www.facebook.com/fairwork.gov.au .

 Sign up to receive the Fair Work Ombudsman’s media releases direct to your email inbox at www.fairwork.gov.au/mediareleases.

-Download the Far North Queensland Campaign Report (DOCX 6.2MB) (PDF 2.8MB) or view on our Reports page.
+Read the Far North Queensland Campaign Report (PDF 11.1MB)

 Yasmin Daymond, Assistant Director - Media